CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-runorder.rst

 .. figure:: figs/order_of_expt_3.png
    :alt: Home Screen
    :name: fig.order_of_expt_3

 Both design files (located in the designated folder) will be in csv format which can be opened with your preferred application (e.g. Microsoft Excel).
 You can scatter plot the ordered design file either using FOQUS or any other external application.

 The ordering scheme we created here is keeping the fact in mind that the user might want to design the experiment following the minimal path logic to traverse from one design point to another, i.e., minimal change of the experimental knobs.
 Often this would be a preferred operational logic to maintain the stability and efficiency of the experiment.

 However, simple sequential ordering (ascending or descending) of one parameter at a time, if preferred for some reason, can be trivially done by the user from our SDoE generated design points, hence not given here.

+For a more curious mind, we have used TSP (travelling sales person) algorithm as implemented in the 'mlrose' library in scikit-learn package for ordering/ranking our design points.